 Determining compliance with the best mode requirement requires a two-prong inquiry.
 First, it must be determined whether, at the time the application was filed, the inventor possessed a best mode for practicing the invention.
 This is a subjective inquiry which focuses on the inventor’s state of mind at the time of filing.
 Second, if the inventor did possess a best mode, it must be determined whether the written description disclosed the best mode such that a person skilled in the art could practice it.
 This is an objective inquiry, focusing on the scope of the claimed invention and the level of skill in the art.
 Eli Lilly & Co. v.
-Barr Laboratories Inc., 251 F.3d 955, 963, 58 USPQ2d 1865, 1874 (Fed.
+Barr Lab.
+Inc., 251 F.3d 955, 963, 58 USPQ2d 1865, 1874 (Fed.
 Cir.
-2001). ** All applicants are required to disclose for the claimed subject matter the best mode contemplated by the inventor even though applicant may not have been the discoverer of that mode.
+2001).
+All applicants are required to disclose for the claimed subject matter the best mode contemplated by the inventor even if the inventor was not the discoverer of that mode.
 Benger Labs.
 Ltd.v.
 R.K.
 Laros Co., 209 F. Supp.
 639, 135 USPQ 11 (E.D.
 Pa.
-1962).**
+1962).

 There is no statutory requirement for the disclosure of a specific example — a patent specification is not intended nor required to be a production specification.
 In re Gay, 309 F.2d 768, 135 USPQ 311 (CCPA 1962).